-MATH112 or MATH115 is a Pre-requisite for this course.
+MATH112 or MATH115 and Physics 121 are Pre-requisites for this course.
 Therefore, a reasonable mastery of algebra and trigonometry is required.
 I will fill in the blanks in your mathematical history wherever appropriate.
-I may also introduce new concepts.
-If you find that you are algebraically challenged please do not wait!
-Seek help early in the semester.
+I may also introduce some new concepts.
+If you find that you are algebraically challenged please seek help early in the semester.